View Source Writing documentation

 Doctests

-We recommend that developers include examples in their documentation, often under their own ## Examples
+We advise developers to include examples in their documentation, often under their own ## Examples

 heading.
 To ensure examples do not get out of date, Elixir's test framework (ExUnit) provides a feature called doctests that allows developers to test the examples in their documentation.
 Doctests work by parsing out code samples starting with iex>